 Typical SMAW parameters are presented in Table 3 for flat position welding.
 While the coated electrodes are classified as AC/DC, in almost all situations electrical polarity should be direct current electrode positive (DCEP / “reverse polarity”).
 For maximum arc stability and control of the molten pool, it is important to maintain a short arc length.
 The electrode is generally directed back toward the molten pool (backhand welding) with about a 20° to 40° drag angle.
 Even though stringer bead welding techniques are generally preferred, some electrode manipulation and weaving may be required to place the molten weld metal where it is needed.
 The amount of weave is dependent on weld joint geometry, welding position, and type of coated electrode.
 A rule of thumb is that the maximum weave width should be about three times the electrode core wire diameter.
 Once deposited, weld beads should preferably exhibit a slightly convex surface contour.
 Appropriate welding current is based on the diameter of the coated electrode.
 When operated within the suggested current ranges, the electrodes should exhibit good arcing characteristics with minimum spatter.
 The use of excessive current can lead to overheating of the electrode, reduced arc stability, spalling of the electrode coating, and weld metal porosity.
 Excessive spatter is an indication that arc length is too long, welding current is too high, polarity is not reversed, or there has been absorption of moisture by the electrode coating.
 The suggested travel speed for SMAW is 3 to 6 inches per minute (ipm) / 75 to 150 mm/min.

-Out-of-position welding is recommended only with 0.093 in (2.4 mm) and 0.125 in (3.2 mm) diameter electrodes.
+SMAW of Ni-base alloys is not well suited for out-of-position welding and generally only feasible with 0.093 in (2.4 mm) and 0.125 in (3.2 mm) diameter electrodes.
 During out-of-position welding, the amperage should be reduced to the low end of the suggested range in Table 3.
 In order to keep the bead profile relatively flat during vertical welding, a weave bead technique is necessary.
 Using 0.093 in (2.4 mm) electrodes will reduce the weave width that is required and produce flatter beads.
 In vertical welding, a range of electrode positions is possible from forehand (up to 20° push angle) to backhand welding (up to 20° drag angle).
 In overhead welding, backhand welding (drag angle of 0°to 20°) is required.

 Starting porosity may occur because the electrode requires a short time to begin generating a protective atmosphere.
 This is a particular problem with certain alloys, such as HASTELLOY® B-3® alloy.
 The problem can be minimized by using a starting tab of the same alloy as the work-piece or by grinding each start to sound weld metal.
 Small crater cracks may also occur at the weld stops.
 These can be minimized by using a slight back-stepping motion to fill the crater just prior to breaking the arc.
 It is recommended that all weld starts and stops be ground to sound weld metal.